sahilobhrai/End-to-end-ml-applications/README.md

+## What is end to end applications in ML?
+End to End learning in the context of AI and ML is a technique where the model learns all the steps between the initial input phase and the final output result.
+This is a deep learning process where all of the different parts are simultaneously trained instead of sequentially.

+---

 ### Data Engineering
 The initial step in any data science workflow is to acquire and prepare the data to be analyzed.
 Typically, data is being integrated from various resources and has different formats.
 The data preparation follows the data acquisition step, which is according to Gartner “an iterative and agile process for exploring, combining, cleaning and transforming raw data into curated datasets for data integration, data science, data discovery and analytics/business intelligence (BI) use cases”.
 Notably, even though the preparation phase is an intermediate phase aimed to prepare data for analysis, this phase is reported to be the most expensive with respect to resources and time.
 Data preparation is a critical activity in the data science workflow because it is important to avoid the propagation of data errors to the next phase, data analysis, as this would result in the derivation of wrong insights from the data.